lewismacd/MusicFestivalAPI/README.md

 # MusicFestivalAPI
 Application that retrives data from an external API, transforms that data, and permits queries on that data through GraphQL.
-Can be used locally or deployed to AWS.

 ## Installation